turingschool/curriculum/source/projects/the_pivot.markdown

 * A job seeker can browse the site and view all open job listings
 * They can add one or more job listings to their cart
 * They can upload a PDF resume that's attached to their user account
-* During the "checkout" process, they can add a brief hello note to each job they're applying for
+* During the "checkout" process, they can add a brief introduction note to each job they're applying for
 * The job posters are notified that a new application has come in